Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Implementation of Grassroots Dissemination

 \subsection{Blocklace Preliminaries}

 Each block in a blocklace may contain a finite set of cryptographic hash pointers to previous blocks, in contrast to one pointer (or zero for the initial block) in a blockchain.
-We assume a collision-free cryptographic hash function \emph{hash}.
+We assume a payload function $\calX$ as above, and a cryptographic hash function \emph{hash}.

-\begin{definition}[Block, $p$-Block, $p$-Pointer, Self-Pointer, Initial Block] A \temph{block} over $P \subseteq \Pi$ is a triple $b=(h^p,H,x)$, referred to as a \temph{$p$-block}, $p \in P$, with $h^p$, referred to as a \temph{$p$-pointer}, being the hash pointer $\textit{hash}((H,x))$ signed by $p$; $x \in\calX(P)$ being the \temph{payload} of $b$; and $H$ a finite set of signed hash pointers such that for each $h^q \in H$ there is a $q$-block $b'=(h^q,H',x')$ over $P$ and $\calX$, in which case we say that $b$ \temph{points to} $b'$.
-A $q$-pointer in a $q$-block is a \temph{self-pointer}.
-If $H = \emptyset$ then $x=\bot$ and $b$ is \temph{initial}.
+\begin{definition}[Block, $p$-Block, $p$-Pointer, Self-Pointer, Initial Block] A \temph{block} over $P \subseteq \Pi$ is a triple $b=(h^p,H,x)$, referred to as a \temph{$p$-block}, $p \in P$, with $h^p$, referred to as a \temph{$p$-pointer}, being the hash pointer $\textit{hash}((H,x))$ signed by $p$; $x \in\calX(P)$ being the \temph{payload} of $b$; and $H$ a finite set of signed hash pointers.
+For each $h^q \in H$ there is a $q$-block $b'=(h^q,H',x')$ over $P$ and $\calX$, in which case we say that $b$ \temph{points to} $b'$, and if $p=q$ then $h^q \in H$ is a \temph{self-pointer}.
+If $H = \emptyset$ then $b$ is \temph{initial}.
 The set of blocks over $P$ is denoted $\calB(P)$.
-A \temph{blocklace} over $P$ is a subset of $\calB(P)$. \end{definition} \mypara{Notes} (\ia) $\textit{hash}$ being cryptographic makes it impossible to compute a set of blocks that form a cycle. (\ib) A signed hash pointer informs of the creator of the pointed block and its authenticity without revealing the contents of the block. (\ic) The requirement that $x=\bot$ in an initial block ensures that every agent $p$ can create exactly one initial $p$-block. (\id) Here, non-initial blocks created by correct agents have exactly one self-pointer.
+A \temph{blocklace} over $P$ is a subset of $\calB(P)$.
+The set of all blocklaces over $P$ is denoted by $\calS\calB(P)$. \end{definition} \mypara{Notes} (\ia) The definition of a cryptographic hash function implies that it infeasible for a computationally-bounded adversary to compute a set of blocks that form a cycle. (\ib) A signed hash pointer informs of the creator of the pointed block and its authenticity without revealing the contents of the block.
+Note that the blockchain and blocklace use hash pointers for exactly the same reason: So that the resulting data structure is tamper proof and agents cannot repudiate having produced a block. (\ic) As a cryptographic hash function is collision-free WHP, in the following we use the $p$-pointer $h^p$ of a block $(h^p,H,x)$ as the block's name. (\id) In the following protocols, the non-initial blocks created by a correct agent have exactly one self-pointer and form a single chain that ends in an initial block.

 A blocklace $B \subseteq \calB(P)$ induces a finite-degree directed graph $(B, E)$, $E \subset B \times B$, with blocks in $B$ as vertices and directed edges $(b,b') \in E$ if $b \in B$ includes a hash pointer to $b' \in B$.
-We overload $B$ to also mean its induced directed graph $(B,E)$, and following standard DAG terminology refer to a block with zero in-degree in a blocklace as a \temph{root} of the blocklace.
+We overload $B$ to also mean its induced directed graph $(B,E)$, and following standard DAG terminology refer to a block with zero in-degree in a blocklace as a \temph{source} of the blocklace.
 Note that the directed graph induced by any blocklace is acyclic.

 \begin{definition}[$\succ$, Observe] The partial order $\succ$ over $\calB(P)$ is defined by $b'\succ b$ if there is a nonempty path from $b'$ to $b$ in $\calB(P)$.
 A block $b'$ \temph{observes} $b$ if $b'\succeq b$.
 Agent $p$ \temph{observes $b$ in} $B$ if there is a $p$-block $b' \in B$ that observes $b$. \end{definition}